IhebHaboubi/IhebHaboubi/README.md

 ### :boy: About

-I'm Iheb, a computer science student.
+I'm **Iheb**, a computer science student.
 Programming and building cool things is one of my multiple hobbies.
 I'm currently learning advanced algorithms and data structures :floppy_disk:.
 I've also started contributing to open source software :octocat: which has been an amazing experience.
 I'm very intersted in learning computer vision, reinforecement learning, and robotics software engineering in general :robot: .